Seagate/cortx/doc/scaleout/Multi_Node_JBOD_Setup.rst

    - Infiband and OmniPath adapters are not supported.

- b.
-JBOD Reference Configuration
+ - JBOD Reference Configuration

   - The minimum number of disks per JBOD is 7.
 One JBOD must be connected to one server.
 The minimum size of the JBOD disk is 2TB.

- c.
-Network Configuration Requirements
+ - Network Configuration Requirements

   - The CORTX software requires 3 separate networks.
 The networks could be physically separate (connected to different switches) or separate VLANs.
 We recommend you to physically separate the management and data networks.